Requests & responses

 JSON bodies

-Section titled “JSON bodies”For POST and PATCH, send Content-Type: application/json unless an operation documents otherwise.
+Section titled “JSON bodies”For POST and PATCH, send Content-Type: application/json, unless an operation says otherwise.

 Throughput